onnx/onnxmltools/README.md

 4. LightGBM (scikit-learn interface)

 ## Examples
-Here is a simple example to convert a CoreML model:
+Here is a simple example to convert a Core ML model:
 ```python
 import onnxmltools
 import coremltools